 Tucked away in a lush, tropical landscape, this 15-acre, 56-suite resort stares right at the Arenal volcano.
 While it's easy to get lost wandering around the nature paths, you'd be well advised to follow the talking parrots and make haste to the resort center, where — hidden behind palm fronds and fountains — you'll find the heated hotel pool and bar.

 This all-inclusive resort features three lagoon-style pools, one of which rocks a swim-up bar tucked comfortably behind a waterfall and inside a cave!
 Yes, in a cave.
 There're only a handful of bar stools, though, so get there early, as saving seats for your buddies would clearly make you a...
 Neanderthal.

-It would be downright criminal to ignore the South Pacific in a round up of top swim up bars.
-In fact, we could just as well focus solely on Micronesia, Melanesia and Polynesia and run down a dozen top spots.
-Do yourself a favour though and check out the splendid Warwick Fiji Resort & Spa, where even the restaurant is in the water.
+It would be downright criminal to ignore the South Pacific in a roundup of top swim-up bars.
+In fact, we could just as well focus solely on Micronesia, Melanesia, and Polynesia and run down a dozen top spots.
+Do yourself a favor though and check out the splendid Warwick Fiji Resort & Spa, where even the restaurant is in the water.